CEVE-421-521/lab-03/README.md

-# Lab 02: Julia Basics
+# Lab 03: Depth-Damage Models

-This is a placeholder for the lab 02 README.
+This is a placeholder for the lab.